Skip to Content

 The Holistic Universe Model makes claims that challenge several established theories.
-This page collects external scientific evidence — published papers, unresolved problems, and recent observations — that independently support or align with the model’s framework.
+This page collects external scientific evidence from current science — published papers, unresolved problems, and recent observations — that independently support or align with the model’s framework.

 None of this evidence was used to develop the model.
-These are independent findings from mainstream science that happen to align with the model’s predictions.
+These are independent findings from the established literature that happen to align with the model’s predictions.

 1. The 100,000-Year Problem (Still Unsolved)

-The dominant ~100,000-year glacial cycle visible in ice core records is one of the most persistent unsolved problems in paleoclimatology.
-The Holistic Universe Model proposes this signal reflects the inclination precession cycle (~111,669 years), not eccentricity.
+The dominant ~100k-year glacial cycle visible in ice core records is one of the most persistent unsolved problems in paleoclimatology.
+The Holistic Universe Model proposes this signal reflects the inclination precession cycle (~111,772 years), not eccentricity.

 Why eccentricity is problematic